The United States grew older, faster, last decade.

 The Census Bureau released two earlier data sets from the 2020 census in 2021: state population figures used to decide how many congressional seats each state gets and redistricting numbers used to draw political districts.
 Thursday’s data release was delayed by almost two years because of pandemic-related difficulties gathering the information and efforts by the Census Bureau to implement a new, controversial privacy protection method that uses algorithms to add intentional errors to obscure the identity of any given respondent.

-This was the first census since the US Supreme Court legalized same-sex marriage in 2015.
-The tally showed that more than half of US households contained coupled partners or spouses who lived together, and same-sex households made up 1.7 percent of those households.
+This was the first census since the U.S. Supreme Court legalized same-sex marriage in 2015, and it showed same-sex households made up 1.7% of coupled households.
 Since the census didn’t ask about sexual orientation, it didn’t capture LGBTQ+ people who are single or don’t live with a partner or spouse.

 “I want to impart the urgency that I feel," she said.
 "They can make it better.”

-While people 65 and older made up 16.8 percent of the 331 million residents in the US in 2020, the share was still significantly lower than it was in countries like Japan, Italy, and Greece, where the age cohort makes up between more than a fifth and more than a quarter of the population.
-However, their share of the US population will continue to grow as baby boomers age.
+While people 65 and older made up 16.8% of the 331 million residents in the U.S. in 2020, the share was still significantly lower than it was in countries like Japan, Italy and Greece, where the age cohort makes up between more than a fifth and more than a quarter of the population.
+However, their share of the U.S. population will continue to grow as baby boomers age.